 We also participate in studies coordinated by several national cooperative groups including the Radiation Therapy Oncology Group (RTOG), the Southwest Oncology Group (SWOG) and the Children’s Oncology Group (COG).

-All of our faculty are part of the NCI-designated University of Michigan’s Comprehensive Cancer Center.
-The term “Comprehensive” has been awarded to only 40 Cancer Centers in the country and one other in the state.
+All of our faculty are part of the NCI-designated University of Michigan Rogel Cancer Center, which has earned the NCI designation of “comprehensive.”
+Only 40 Cancer Centers in the country and one other in the state have received this designation.
 A great strength of our program is the close integration of both patient care and research with other Cancer Center members.

 Molecular Imaging Laboratories

 In the last two decades, major advances have been made in understanding of cancer, its origin and its treatment.
 These include the elucidation of signaling events that are often dysregulated in specific cancer types, and the development and clinical use of agents that inhibit these signaling events.
 Despite these advances, we are far from understanding cancer in sufficient detail and scope to fully eradicate it.
 Imaging through the integration of the disciplines of physics, biology, chemistry, engineering, computing and medicine enhances our understanding of human disease.
 Non-invasive imaging technologies have significantly impacted the diagnosis and treatment of various pathologies including cancer.
 Technical achievements over the last decade provide the basis for the vision that the ability to monitor molecular events in living cells and subjects non-invasively, will result in the elucidation of novel signaling events that contribute to the disease process and provide a unique tool for the development of therapeutic interventions as well as imaging agents for early diagnosis of disease.